Story of the Studio

 Hunter Dunn grew up on the forested outskirts of Bellingham, WA, and began his musical journey on the keyboard at age 7.
 The fretboard followed soon after, and singing with the Bellingham High Showstoppers and Chief of Staff convinced him to pursue music professionally.
 After earning a B.A. magna cum laude in Music Composition at Whitman College, he served two years through AmeriCorps as a classroom teacher for preschool—8th grade.
 A lifelong student himself, he knows firsthand the value in lessons of both structure & creative freedom, and commits to finding the right balance for each individual.

-Hunter is in high demand as a multi-instrumental performer, playing regularly across the country with artists including Andy Timmons, Donna Dupras, Dakota Poorman, and many more.
+Hunter is in high demand as a multi-instrumental performer, playing regularly across the region with artists including Andy Timmons, Donna Dupras, Dakota Poorman, Kitty Mae, Cody Bartels, The Problem Collective, and many more.
 Alongside music, he is an experienced & avid:

 • Chess player (serving on the advisory board of Washington’s Chess Enrichment Association; coaching services available!)